10 Legit Ways to Get Paid to Write Reviews (Movies, Restaurants, and More)

 3 Tips to Make the Most with Paid Reviews

 Turn some of your unproductive spare time into productive time by writing reviews.
 If you commute by bus or train, write a review or two on each trip.
-After work, rather than watching a Netflix show you’ve seen a dozen times, put it on in the background while you write a review.
+After work, rather than focusing on a Netflix show you’ve seen a dozen times, put it on in the background while you write a review.

 Because most reviews are short and easy to write, they’re a great way to fill small chunks of time.